datanav/docs/technical/crmoffice-exact.rst

      - Exact Data Type

-Crmoffice Activities to Exact Addresses
+CRMOffice Activities to Exact Addresses
 ---------------------------------------
-Every Crmoffice Activities will be synchronized with a Exact Addresses.
+Every CRMOffice Activities will be synchronized with a Exact Addresses.

-Once a link between a Crmoffice Activities and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Activities and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Activities and a Exact Addresses:
+The following properties are synchronized between a CRMOffice Activities and a Exact Addresses:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Activities Property
+   * - CRMOffice Activities Property
      - Exact Addresses Property
      - Exact Data Type
    * - address.country